dly2424/py-tale/README.md

 #
 # How to install

-Simply download the py_tale.py file and place into your main .py directory.
+Simply download the py_tale.py file and place it into your main .py directory.
 You can then do a local import with:

 `from py_tale import Py_Tale`